tahsintabassum-bd/Crash_Severity_ok/README.md

-# Macroscopic analysis of non-motorist crash outcome in Oklahoma
+# Macroscopic Analysis of Non-motorist Crash Outcome in Oklahoma

 This project implemented a comprehensive data preprocessing pipeline and advanced modeling techniques to predict crash severity in Oklahoma.
 Feature selection involved removing irrelevant, redundant, and low-variance features, as well as those with over 30% missing data, ensuring a clean dataset.